sandbender/kragle_docs/Advanced_Topics/Actions_for_Block_Types.md

 Optional Params:
 - headers - object - An object representing HTTP headers to send with the request, where keys are header names and values are the header values.
 Values must be strings.
 Default: `{}`.
-- response_type - string (enum) - One of 'string' or 'json'.
+- response_type - string (enum) - One of 'string', 'json' or 'xml'.
 If 'string', the response body will be returned as a raw string.
 If 'json', the body will be parsed as json and the resulting object returned.
+If 'xml', the body will be parsed as xml, **and converted to a representative json structure**, and returned.
 Default: 'string'.
 - body - string - **Ony valid for uri_post**.
 The body to POST to the url with the request.
 Default: no body is sent (null string).
 - auth_required - boolean - Indicates that the request will require some form of authentication.
 Default: 'false'.
 - auth_type - string (enum) - One of 'strategy' or 'basic'. **No default.**